jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

 - 7.11.7 Lessons learned
   - A lessons learned session should be conducted at the conclusion of any disaster recovery operation or other security incident
-  - The lessons learned process is designed to provide everyone involved with the incident response effort an opportunity to reflect on their individual roles and the teams overall response
+  - The lessons learned process is designed to provide everyone involved with the incident response effort an opportunity to reflect on their individual roles and the team's overall response
   - Time is of the essence in conducting a lesson learned, before memories fade
   - Usually a lessons learned session is led by trained facilitators
   - NIST SP 800-61 offers a series of questions to use in the lessons learned process: